Is the Starbucks Gold Reward Card Worth It?

 At first, the switch didn't stop me.
 I started going to Starbucks all the time and casually whipping out my gleaming treasure to pay for that frap.

-I got the free soy milk—YES, saved sixty cents a pop, go me!
-I got free syrups, thank you very much, a fee extra 200 calories without the fifty cent charge.
+I got the free soy milk—yes, saved sixty cents a pop, go me!
+I got free syrups, thank you very much, a free extra 200 calories without the fifty-cent charge.
 And of course, I got the ground-breaking email coupons.
 This was the life, this was like an exclusive club, and I was a part of it.

 Was Getting a Gold Rewards Card Worth It After the Switch?
 Nope.

-- Nobody Wants a Deluge of Emails: The email list was, I thought, a sure way of getting exclusive deals.
+- Nobody wants a deluge of emails: The email list was, I thought, a sure way of getting exclusive deals.
 But boy, was I wrong.
-I got emails all the time about charity work Starbucks was doing, about flavors I should try, about logo changes, and so on, yet the only coupons and deals I got were the same ones that every one who signed up for the FREE email list got.
+I got emails all the time about charity work Starbucks was doing, about flavors I should try, about logo changes, and so on, yet the only coupons and deals I got were the same ones that everyone who signed up for the FREE email list got.
 They were definitely not worth the few minutes it took to read them.
-Yes, I did get alerts of free drinks they were handing out, but those promotions were loudly advertised in Starbuckses themselves.
+Yes, I did get alerts of free drinks they were handing out, but those promotions were loudly advertised in Starbucks themselves.

-- You Don't Go to SB for the Plain Coffee and Tea: Free refills on coffee and tea are offered to gold members.
+- You don't go to Starbucks for the plain coffee and tea: Free refills on coffee and tea are offered to gold members.
 Coffee and tea are around $2, and certainly, not popular drinks at Starbucks.
 Although the people that get plain coffee and tea at Starbucks can benefit from this, most people don't, so it doesn't really make a difference for a lot of people.
 Although one feature that I thought was a nice touch is that you can get a free "refill" i.e. coffee or tea regardless of what your original drink was.
 So you could have gotten a frappuccino and then gotten a tea "refill" later.
 That being said, if you like plain coffee or tea, this is a great perk!